Install Samba Share on Debian 11: Full Guide Steps

 Steps To Install Samba Share on Debian 11

-To complete this guide, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
+To complete the Debian 11 Samba configuration., you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
 To do this, you can follow our guide on Initial Server Setup with Debian 11.

 Now follow the steps below to Install Samba Share on Debian 11.